 For more information about CF VIII, see the sections entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations of CF VIII" and "Information About CF VIII."
-Upon consummation of the Business Combination, CF VIII will change its name to "XBP Europe Holdings, Inc." and the business of the Combined Entity will be the business of XBP Europe.
+Upon consummation of the Business Combination, and prior to effectiveness of this Registration Statement, CF VIII will change its name to "XBP Europe Holdings, Inc." and the business of the Combined Entity will be the business of XBP Europe.